Back to blog

 Project summary

 The project summary is a high-level view of the entire project.
-Think of it as an executive summary that informs the stakeholders of what the project entails, its main objectives, and its overall progress.
+Think of it as a real time executive summary that informs the stakeholders of what the project entails, its main objectives, and its overall progress.

-A summary helps those who aren’t involved in the project’s day-to-day operations quickly grasp the project’s purpose without getting bogged down in the details.
+A summary helps those not involved in the project’s day-to-day operations quickly grasp the project’s purpose without getting bogged down in the details.

 Milestones and KPIs

 Milestones act as checkpoints to assess how the project is going against the planned timeline.
-Include both completed and pending milestones, as the former offers clarity on achievements, and the latter focuses on upcoming goals.
+Include completed and pending milestones, as the former clarifies achievements, and the latter focuses on upcoming goals.

-Key performance indicators (KPIs) are metrics that measure the project’s performance.
-They offer quantifiable evidence of how effectively the project team is achieving its objectives.
+Key performance indicators (KPIs) measure the project’s performance.
+They offer quantifiable evidence of how effectively the project team achieves its objectives.

 Key Performance Indicators

-When setting KPIs, make sure they are SMART — specific, measurable, achievable, relevant, and time-bound.
+When setting KPIs, make sure they’re SMART — specific, measurable, achievable, relevant, and time-bound.
 This ensures that the benchmarks for success are clear and actionable.

 Risks and issues